 How to Make a Kissing Ball

-Get our step-by-step tutorial for how to make an elegant kissing ball with a just a few items this Christmas season!
+Looking for an easy Christmas craft idea?
+Get our step-by-step tutorial on how to make an elegant kissing ball with just a few items this Christmas season!

 This Christmastime kissing ball is a fun décor item to hang in your home in lieu of mistletoe.
 Made with cheap supplies from Dollar Tree, this craft can be made in just an hour.
 A red buffalo check scarf, pine cones, and faux holiday greenery cover a Styrofoam ball.
 Hang this pretty decoration anywhere in your home where you wouldn’t mind getting stopped for a few smooches.